chung-leong/react-seq/examples/transition/README.md

       } else ...
 ```

-The code is essentially identical to what's above.
+The code is essentially identical to the section above.
 A transition will actually happen this time.

 If you hit the browser's back button, `await eventual.bravo` will throw with a `RouteChangePending` error.
 This lands
-in the catch block and eventually in `handleError`, which tells the router to proceed with the change. `route.screen`
+in the catch block, which tells the router to proceed with the change. `route.screen` becomes `undefined` again and
-becomes `undefined` again and matches the first `if` clause.
+matches the first `if` clause.

-If you click the button on the page instead, we go to the next clause:
+If you click the button on the page instead, the promise is fulfilled and `route.screen` is set to "bravo".
+We
+end up in the [next clause](./src/main.js#L26):

 ```js
       } else if (route.screen === 'bravo') {